silinternational/idp-id-broker/README.md

 ## Running tests interactively locally
 1. Run `make testcli` to build and start needed containers and drop you in a shell
 2. Run desired tests, example: `./vendor/bin/behat features/authentication.feature`

+## Google Analytics Calls
+Calls are made to Google Analytics regarding users' mfas and whether a password has been pwned.

+If you want to have an indication that those calls are likely to succeed, run `$ make callGA`.